-About the production
+About the opera

 - Run time: 4hrs 15min, 2 intermissions

-- Sung in: GERMAN
+- Sung in: German

 - Subtitles: English, German and other languages